eye-division/susanmoxley/_celebrating_women/women-1in9.md

   permalink: Be careful editing this
   main_image_path: Image used to represent your gallery
   images: Add and edit your gallery images here
-  image_description: Might only be shown in the close up of an image
+  image_description_markdown: Might only be shown in the close up of an image
   archive: Not used yet!
   frontpage: Show this gallery on the homepage
   homepage_description_markdown: Text used on homepage if shown